johndpope/HAR-replay-swift/Readme.md

 This library combines OHHTTPStubs + SwiftyJSON to provide a mock server in 1 line.
 Let OHTTPStubs replay your traffic eg. openlab.har

+Snapshot your API for playback later on / for unit tests or troubleshooting test captures.

 ```swift

 usage HARStub.stubHarFile(fileName: "openlab")